 Twin fins slide, this can be a great thing as it is fun as heck extending the turn and feeling the tail start to give, if you can control it.
 Floater's, you can forget it on a twinnie.
 It just does not handle it.
 Perhaps on a performance twin, but on my retro rocket it's a no go.

 Now, with modern rockers, templates, rails and foils, the true potential of the four fin has finally been unleashed.Modern quads from what I have been reading, have the best of both worlds.
-Speed, drive, control, responsiveness, all of it.
-I am going to have to demo a board or two and do some serious research on this issue.
-A serious tube time test which I have a feeling I will get plenty of in due course.
+Speed, drive, control,

 4 comments: